This game has a prototype article

 |First FMV||Second FMV|

 Some international releases are censored.
 Two FMV cutscenes were removed in their entirety, both from the "Mystery of Motherly Love" section of the Lodge in which a mother is brutally cannibalized by her three children.

 Check for more of these between the original and Steam releases.

-While a more detailed disc change screen was present in the retail game, a new, hastily-put-together bitmap depicted on the left is used for the Steam release.
+While a more detailed disc change screen was present in the retail game, a new, hastily-put-together bitmap depicted on the left is used for the Steam release, depicting the box art superimposed on a CG render of a CD.
 This is because the Steam version uses DOSBox as a wrapper and Ctrl + F4 is the virtual disc swapping key combination.
+Incidentally, the render used for the CD specifically depicts one manufactured by PDO USA (as indicated by the disc hub), rather than using a more generic design.